TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   test tend to be pretty similar to those returned by Spearman's procedure, and neither method makes many assumptions outside of random sampling and a monotonic association between variables (the plot of one variable against the other is always rising or always falling: it does not change directions).
-In cases where there is a non-monotonic association between variables, other methods should be considered for characterizing the relationship.
   Kendall's tau test is sometimes preferred over Spearman's rho because the tau statistic has a fairly straight-forward interpretation.
 Like the Pearson correlation (and therefore Spearman's rho), tau varies between -1 (perfect negative association) and 1 (perfect positive association) with 0 indicating no association.
-However, for intermediate values, tau actually represents a readily interpretable probability, while Spearman's rho statistic is not.
+However, for intermediate values, tau actually represents a readily interpretable probability, while Spearman's rho statistic does not.
   Kendall's tau estimates the probability that if one variable goes up, the other variable will go up as well (for positive tau), or the probability that if one variable goes up, the other will go down (for negative tau).